There are no published studies showing that any one nasal steroid is more effective than any other. Aqueous sprays tend

 - Nasules: nasal polyps, adult and adolescent over 16 years, 200 micrograms (approx. 6 drops) into each nostril once or twice daily; consider alternative treatment if no improvement after 4–6 weeks

-Not routinely commissioned for use in NHS Devon CCG, following consideration by the clinical policy committee.
-Click here for more information.
+is not accepted in Devon for allergic rhinitis (see Commissioning Policy for more details).
 The policy indicates that in exceptional circumstances the Trust-Managed Individual Patient Treatments process can be used for this indication.

 12. Ear, nose & oropharynx >